 Many Righteous Never Baptized or Circumcised

-Is a person condemned if they are not baptized by men with water and/or ruach?
+Is a person condemned if they are not baptized by men with water or ruach or even both?
 Certainly not!
 Many who lived and have died before Abraham never experienced water baptism or fleshly circumcision, but none of these (e.g., righteous Abel, Enoch, and Noah) shall be rejected on that basis.

-Abraham was never baptized with water, neither was Isaak nor Jacob, King David, and many of the prophets named in the Old Testament.
-Yet, they are assured to receive eternal life when they will be resurrected in the First Resurrection.
+Abraham was never baptized with water, and neither was Isaak nor Jacob, King David, and many of the prophets named in the Old Testament.
+Yet they are assured of receiving eternal life when they will be resurrected in the First Resurrection.

 Water and ruach baptism by men can come only by authority of Yahweh and is to be used as a seal of trust in Yahweh, as a token of the great baptism that is yet to occur at the end of this world-age.
 It is acting out prophecy.
-All baptism is a sign of our entrance into the body of the messiah in this age and points to the eternal membership into his body after our quickening into eternal life.
+All baptisms are a sign of our entrance into the body of the messiah in this age and points to the eternal membership into his body after our quickening into eternal life.